nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 scoop install nodejs
 ```

-In short, this is the good and bad of following this approach:
+In short, this is "the good" and "the bad" of following this approach:

   - 👍 Familiar approach if you install software often using your system package manager.
   - 👎 Latest Node.js versions might not be immediately available in your package manager of choice.
 Some versions might not be available at all.